-- The competition shall return the results from the competition through BROE to arrive not more than five days after the competition, in order to record competitors' points and for entry in the British Rowing Almanack: - The placing, race time (if available) and winning distance (if available) of every crew in each event.
-The information is also required for processional races to facilitate the establishment of Personal Ranking for competitors.
-Wins at processional races will not affect the Novice status of the rowers. - Confirmation that the crews which competed are correctly recorded in BROE. - Late issue of returns will result in the loss of the early submission BROE discount. - c.
-If returns cannot be made through BROE, then the competition shall contact British Rowing for the required information and acceptable format. - d.
-The competition shall make such further returns to British Rowing as shall be requested from time to time by British Rowing.
+- a.
+The competition shall return the results from the competition through BROE to arrive not more than five days after the competition to update competitors' ranking points and for inclusion in the British Rowing Almanack: - The placing, race time (if available) and winning distance (if available) of every crew in each event.
+The information is also required for processional races to facilitate the establishment of Personal Ranking for competitors. - Confirmation that the crews which competed are correctly recorded in BROE. - Late issue of returns will result in the loss of the early submission BROE discount. - The competition shall make such further returns to British Rowing as shall be requested from time to time by British Rowing.